facebookarchive/draft-js/docs/Advanced-Topics-Block-Styling.md

 editors.

-By defining a `blockStyleFn` prop function for an `Editor`, it is possible to specify classes that should be applied to blocks at render time.
+By defining a `blockStyleFn` prop function for an `Editor`, it is possible to specify classes and style object that should be applied to blocks at render time.

 ## DraftStyleDefault.css